Beer Braised Pot Roast

 Peel carrots, onion and parsnips, then cut into large chunks.
 Do the same with potatoes, but keep them aside.

-Place a large 6-8 quart heavy based posed over high heat.
-Add a tablespoon of olive oil.
+Place a large 6-8-quart heavy based pot over HIGH heat.
+Add 1 Tbsp. of olive oil.

 Pat the roast dry on both sides then season well with salt.
 Place into pot and brown well on both sides.

 Once browned, remove roast and add remaining olive oil to the pot.
 Add garlic, carrots, onion and parsnips and cook 5-6 minutes until lightly softened.
 Stir occasionally and try to loosen all the browned bits from the bottom of the pot.